Mehedy-Tanvir/tour-guide-client/README.md

 - **Deployment:**

-  - Client Side Hosted to Firebase
+  - Client side was hosted to Firebase
-  - Backend Side Hosted to Vercel
+  - Server side was hosted to Vercel

 ## Server Repository